Listen to Nancy’s answer recorded live on Moody Radio’s Mornings with Kelli and Steve.

 Matthew 28:19-20, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.”

 Growing up as a non-believer in Jesus, I had the same thoughts.
-It was one of many reasons that I steered clear of them.
-I felt that they to push their agenda on me before they even knew my name.
-They often came across as people who want me to say yes to Jesus before they knew my name.
+It was one of many reasons that I steered clear of Christians.
+I felt that they were more focused on pushing their on me before they asked my name.
 Were they doing this to control me or was there something about Jesus that motivated them to share with as many people as they could reach?

 Years later, when I finally became a believer, I could barely control myself with excitement.
 I wanted to tell everyone that there was an eternal cure to hopelessness, anxiety and emptiness and that they didn’t have to do life by themselves.
 I wanted to tell them that we all struggle but in the midst of our brokenness there was One who gives us the courage to live well through it all and his name is Jesus!